Learning Financial Behaviors Through Prototyping

 Prototyping, Interaction Design, Visual Design, Mobile Design, Information Architecture, Contextual Interviews, Report Design

-A credit union wanted to test a new product concept.
-I designed and built a prototype and worked with a researcher to conduct interviews and document our findings.
-The stated goals for the product were as follows:
+I partnered with a researcher and project manager to test a new product concept for a credit union.
+As a team of two, we met regularly with our stakeholders.
+I designed and built a prototype and worked with my partner to conduct interviews and document our findings.

 - Attract and retain dollars from members by encouraging them to save.